jcolag/silver-bat-01-seeking-refuge/text/08-guests.md

 I check the tablet.
 There are about twenty more guards posted around this facility, too many take time out in order to try and sideline them to get that obstacle out of our way, tempting as that suddenly is.
 The next shift should only be an hour or so away, too, making that counter-productive.
 We'll need to work around them as originally planned.
 I should've stuck to that plan in the first place, really.

 Before splitting up again, Bill gives Alexia a boost up to the ceiling.
 She kicks through the drop ceiling and vanishes for a couple of seconds.
 I hear some crashing around before she comes back out.
-She drops down to the floor and presents me with some sort of metal railing, a few feet long.
+She drops back to the floor and presents me with some sort of metal railing, a few feet long.
 "You're going to want a cane or a walking stick to keep your weight off that leg, especially with that makeshift splint."

 "Probably a good idea.
-And it's a whole lot better, if I get into trouble again, than trying to punch people.
-Because that *clearly* did not work out."
+And it's probably a lot better, if I get into trouble again, than trying to punch people, because that *clearly* did not work out."

 "Yeah, try not to get in any more fights.
 You are...not good at that."